 1. Desriee Asomuyide, owner of Little Omo

-After being gifted flashcards with little to know diversity on them, Desriee Asomuyide didn’t want her son to grow up feeling underrepresented.
+After being gifted flashcards with little to no diversity on them, Desriee Asomuyide didn’t want her son to grow up feeling underrepresented.
 She decided to make her own.
 The company launched in 2020 and has grown its range to include puzzles, books, and posters featuring children from all ethnic backgrounds.

 Desriee Asomuyide used her design, sketching, and editing skills from her fashion degree to start creating her products.
 She wants to teach children about different cultures and inspire curiosity.
 She continues to grow her educational e-commerce brand globally today.